tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_static_site_generators.md

 There are several compelling reasons to use Jekyll:

 * **Large community**.
-The Jekyll community, arguably the largest among static site generator communities, includes web developers, not just documentation-oriented groups.
+The Jekyll community, arguably the largest and longest-running among static site generator communities, includes web developers, not just documentation-oriented groups.
 This broader focus attracts more developer attention and helps propel greater usage.
 * **Control.** Jekyll provides a lot of powerful features (often through [Liquid](http://shopify.github.io/liquid/), a scripting language) that allow you to do almost anything with the platform.
 This scripting capability gives you an incredible amount of control to abstract complex code from users through simple templates and layouts.
 Because of this, you probably won't outgrow Jekyll.
 Jekyll will match whatever web development skills or other JS, HTML, or CSS frameworks you want to throw at it.
 Even without a development background, it's fairly easy to figure out and code the scripts you need.
 (See my series [Jekyll versus DITA](https://idratherbewriting.com/2015/03/23/new-series-jekyll-versus-dita/) for details on how to do in Jekyll what you're probably used to doing in DITA.)
 * **Integration with GitHub and AWS S3.** Tightly coupling Jekyll with the most popular version control repository on the planet (GitHub) almost guarantees its success.
 The more GitHub is used, the more Jekyll is also used, and vice versa.
 [GitHub Pages](pubapis_hosting_and_deployment.html#github_pages) will auto-build your Jekyll site (continuous delivery), allowing you to automate the publishing workflow without effort.
 If GitHub isn't appropriate for your project, you can also publish to AWS S3 bucket using the [s3_website plugin](https://github.com/laurilehmijoki/s3_website), which syncs your Jekyll output with an S3 bucket by only adding or removing the files that changed.